PsychoPunkSage/Chronark/cve.md

 - **CVE-2022-0543**: prone to remote code execution.`<Known Exploit>` + `<Public Exploit>`
 - **CVE-2022-31144**: `XAUTOCLAIM`; integer overflow
 - **CVE-2022-35951**: `XAUTOCLAIM`; integer overflow

-### Elasticsearch:
-* Last Vulnerability spotted in 2020.
-- **CVE-2020-7016**: DoS flaw in Timelion; An attacker can construct a URL that when viewed by a user can lead to the process consuming large amounts of CPU => unresponsive

 ### MongoDB:
 - **CVE-2024-3372**: Improper validation, incorrect serialization BSON.